fschn90/nixos/README.md

 >
 > I can't speak to the security implications of this.
 I autologin on my laptop, because my "login" is the ZFS passphrase prompt to decrypt the drives, so that isn't really a concern for me.

 Changing the keyring password with seahorse to blank, and voilà it works.
+If that doesnt work, creating a new keyring with a blank password (while keeping the old one with all the password) seems to do the trick.